timonwong/SublimeAStyleFormatter/README.md

 Description
 -----------

-SublimeAStyleFormatter is a simple code formatter plugin for Sublime Text 2 & Sublime Text 3.
+SublimeAStyleFormatter is a simple code formatter plugin for Sublime Text.
 It provides ability to format C, C++, Cuda-C++, OpenCL, C#, and Java files.

 **NOTE**: Syntax files required to be installed separately for Cuda-C++ and OpenCL.